S&P 500 closes barely higher as investors balance pandemic with recovery

 In aggregate, S&P 500 earnings are seen to have dropped by 12.1% in the first quarter, compared with a year ago.

-Marriott MAR.O shares fell after the hotel operator missed first-quarter profit margins by a wide margin as bookings plunged.
+Marriott MAR.O missed first-quarter profit margins by a wide margin as bookings plunged.
+The hotel operator's shares lost 5.6%.

-Packaged food company General Mills GIS.N rose after saying it expects to surpass its fiscal 2020 sales expectations as consumers stock their pantries amid lockdowns.
+Packaged food company General Mills GIS.N said it expects to surpass its fiscal 2020 sales expectations as consumers stock their pantries amid lockdowns, sending its stock up 1.8%.

+Declining issues outnumbered advancing ones on the NYSE by a 1.68-to-1 ratio; on Nasdaq, a 1.20-to-1 ratio favored decliners.

+The S&P 500 posted 18 new 52-week highs and one new low; the Nasdaq Composite recorded 104 new highs and 10 new lows.

 (Reporting by Stephen Culp; Editing by Cynthia Osterman)